rezarajan/sdc-capstone/README.md

 ```

 ### Launch the Simulator
-Once roslaunch has finished, open the simulator, and **disable manual mode** and **enable camera**.
+Once roslaunch has finished, open the simulator, and **disable manual mode**.
+If working on a local system, also **enable camera** (do this first).
 The car should start navigating around the track in a loop.

 *Note: when running the code locally (not in constrained mode) please wait for TensorFlow to load the inference model before running the simulator.
 A prompt will appear stating 'Traffic Light Detection Model Loaded', after which it is safe to run the simulator.*